-Claiming the UK 'Tariff preference' makes the applicable UK 'Third country duty' zero.
+Claiming the UK 'Tariff preference' makes the applicable UK 'Third country duty' either reduced, or in some circumstances, zero.

-Where it can be proved that the 'not at risk' goods being imported to NI are meeting the origin criteria set in a trade agreement established between the UK and a foreign country, these goods could claim UK 'Tariff preference' under the respective trade agreement.
+Where it can be proved that the 'not at risk' goods being imported to NI are meeting the origin criteria set in a trade agreement established between the UK and a foreign country, or a bloc of nations, these goods could claim UK 'Tariff preference' under the respective trade agreement.

-Traders need to ensure the following criteria are met.
+You need to ensure the following criteria are met.